How long do I have to have been married for to get a divorce?

 If we change our minds, can we stop the divorce going through?

-You remain married up until the moment when the Decree Absolute is pronounced, finalising the divorce.
+You remain married up until the moment when the final order is made, finalising the divorce.
 The petitioner can stop the divorce proceedings at any point prior to that and apply to withdraw the petition.

 Can either of us get public funding (legal aid) to pay for our lawyers in a divorce?